alphadecoder/python-fib/README.md

-# Packt Fibonacci
+# flitton-fib-py
-This is a basic
+This is a basic pip module on calculating Fibonacci numbers

+# Usage
+To use our module we